 Who chooses to become Handfasted today?

-Couples who prefer the loving, caring and meaningful words of a Handfasting ceremony and want a bespoke ceremony to celebrate their love with one another.
+Couples who prefer the loving, caring and meaningful words of a Handfasting ceremony and want a unique, bespoke ceremony to celebrate their love with one another.

 What type of Handfasting do you conduct?

 I conduct Celtic and Medieval style ceremonies.
 As well as being able to mix and match elements of an ancient ceremony into a modern celebration.